mazharoddin/kit_cms/README.md

 Kit
 ===

+THIS IS ALPHA SOFTWARE.
+DO NOT USE.

+Whilst the code in this release has been in production use for over a year, the release of it as open source is new, the packaging of it as a gem is new and this documentation is new.
+If you're interested come back in a few days when the installation procedure etc. should be all sorted.

 Kit is the Community and Content Management engine for Ruby on Rails 3.1 and above.
 Kit can be used as an entire CMS-based website or add CMS functionality to an existing Rails application.
 It has the following features: